nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 I'm not a fashion person so its' hard.

 So start with one piece of clothing that you really like and build around it.

 ### Anchor around one item

 ## What are the essentials?

 ### Bottoms

 yoga pants

+joggers

+bicycle or yoga shorts

 ### Tops

 cozy, soft,

 long sleeves